simonemberton/Introduction_to_Creative_Coding/Week_07/Week_07.md

 So first of all, we want to move our shape.
 In order to do this, we need to change the x and y positions of the shape every time a new frame is drawn to the screen.
 So we're going to call the ```move()``` function from the ```draw()``` function.
 Make sure you add this *before* the call to ```display()```.

 Now, we're going to work the in ```move()```function definition for a while.
-We're going to add some simple maths to add to our shape's x and y positions every time it is called (don't copy):
+We're going to add some simple maths to add to our shape's x and y positions every time it is called:

 ```javascript
 x = x + (xSpeed * xDir); //add xSpeed multiplied by xDir (positive 1 or negative 1)